-You’ve had your share of recruiting and leading interviews, you designed effective employee training materials, and put together competitive benefits packages for the key players.
+You’ve had your share of recruiting and leading interviews, you designed effective employee training materials, and put together competitive benefits packages for the key players in your industry.
 Over the years you’ve got good grasp of payroll and administrative work in HR.

 You’ve done it all, started from the bottom, became a manager later on, and now you are finally looking to get an executive position of an HR Director.
 You definitely deserve the job, and have an ability to spearhead the entire HR of the company.
-But can you convince the CEO, or other executives who may lead your interview, about your skills and abilities?
+But can you convince the CEO, or other executives who may lead your interview for this prestigious role, about your skills and abilities?

 Let’ have a look at some questions they may ask you, and how you should answer them to succeed and sign a coveted job contract.